genesis-community/jumpbox-genesis-kit/MANUAL.md

     will require for transactions to proceed.
 Defaults to `1.1`, but can be downgraded to allow TLS `1.0` or upgraded to require TLS `1.2`.

+  - `vpn_iptables_forward` - iptables rules required for VPN traffic
+    to flow properly.
+Automatically generated via `genesis new` however these can be modified or added to.

+  - `vpn_external_ip` - External IP to set in the ovpn config for client access.
+Defaults to the IP address of the jumpbox but can be overridden if VPN traffic is routed via another address to the jumpbox.

+  - `vpn_external_port` - Port to set in the ovpn config for client access.
+    Defaults to 443 but can be overridden similar to the above IP parameter.

 # Available Addons